How many calories should I eat per day to build muscle?

 What if my Bank Account Stays the Same?

-These processes for determining how many calories you need to build muscle are a "quick and easy" estimate.
+These processes for determining the number of calories you need to build muscle are a "quick and easy" estimate.
 If want more accurate estimate, then please read this three part article to answer "How many calories should I eat in a day?"

 Just like a bank account, your calorie intake should be tracked daily.
 Tracking your calories will allow you to make informed judgments on how your "spending habits" are affecting your progress.